Linwood Holton

 Abner Linwood Holton Jr. (September 21, 1923 – October 28, 2021) was an American politician and attorney.
-He served as the 61st governor of Virginia, from 1970 to 1974, and was the first elected Republican governor of Virginia of the 20th century, as well as the first Republican governor since the Reconstruction era.
+He served as the 61st governor of Virginia, from 1970 to 1974, and was the first Republican governor of Virginia since the Reconstruction era.
 He was known for supporting civil rights, integration, and public investment.

 Early life

 Abner Linwood Holton Jr. was born on September 21, 1923, in Big Stone Gap, Virginia, the son of Edith (Van Gorder), a homemaker, and Abner Linwood Holton, the executive of a small coal-hauling railroad.
 In his 2008 memoir, he wrote that could not remember a time as a youth when the goal of a Virginia governorship was not at the back of his mind.
 At his Stone Gap High School reunion in 1990, a childhood friend joked that he had sought the governorship since the 4th grade.

 Holton entered Washington and Lee University in Lexington, Virginia, in 1941.
 After the Japanese Attack on Pearl Harbor, he enlisted in the United States Navy on July 4, 1942.
 He received a commission after graduating in 1944 with B.S. degree in commerce, cum laude, and served on active duty submarine service throughout World War II and in the Navy Reserve for more than two decades afterwards.
 He graduated from Harvard Law School in 1949.

 Prior to entering politics, he was an attorney in Roanoke, Virginia.